Creatives need a place to realign their spirit with their calling in the world. And guess what – we’re all meant to be creatives!

 A Message from Founder Erin Michael

 I ended my full-time, 10-year career as a department chair, language learning specialist and classroom teacher in 2018.
 Around the same time, I abandoned my intentions of becoming an ordained mainline Christian minister.
-Both moves were informed by a growing awareness of my gifts of supplementing rather than leading instruction or word and sacrament.
-I realized my call was to address the unmet spiritual needs of my students in the classroom and the parishioners in the pews as a partner-leader and not a leader.
+I realized my call was to address the unmet spiritual needs of my students in the classroom and the parishioners in the pews as a partner-leader and not a leader and therefore studied to be a health and wellness coach to provide integrative psychospiritual, health, and educational services to my clients.

 Both shame and scandal frequent the lives of many humans on their journey to living the full lives they’re meant to live.
 I finished my Bachelor’s at UC Berkeley (2007), exploring the phenomena of shame, scandal and public shaming in an honors thesis on the dialogical and theatrical function of scandal in the works of Dostoevsky, graduating summa cum laude and receiving the departmental citation in excellence in undergraduate research.